 Other expenses include travel to and from the show, accomodation and meals while you’re there, printed materials to hand out to visitors, designing, manufacturing, transporting and installing your display, and something to wear that isn’t covered in paint and sweat.

 That’s before you even think about the costs of making enough of your lovely thing to fulfill all the orders you’re hoping to receive.

 Exhibiting at trade shows is crazy expensive.
-If you’re at a stage where you can sustain it, they can be wonderful, business-boosting, profile-raising cavalcades of joy.
+If you’re at a stage where you can sustain it, they can be wonderful, business-boosting, profile-raising cavalcades.

 If not, they can be a black hole your business struggles to escape.